kiranpe/AzureTasks/README.md

-This Folder is for Azure Tasks and Solutions for them
+This Folder is for DevOps Tasks and Solutions for them
 ------------------------------------------------------